This is my advanced guide on how to cut business costs without sacrificing quality.

 You won't believe how much energy is wasted every day, despite the fact that smart devices and IoT have already entered our lives.

-Not to mention air conditioning, computers, etc. So integrating a smart system, that will turn off every device when it's not needed is a good way to save a lot of money.
+Leaving the lights, air conditioning, computers, etc. on in the office overnight wastes a lot of energy.
+So integrating a smart system, that will turn off every device when it's not needed is a good way to save on money.

 If you want to go one step further you can create more complex rules as to what is turned on or off and when.